NCAS-CMS/cfdm/CONTRIBUTING.md

 # General Guidelines

-All questions, reports of bugs, and suggestions for enahncements should be raised as GitHub issues (https://github.com/NCAS-CMS/cfdm/issues).
+All questions, reports of bugs, and suggestions for enhancements should be raised as GitHub issues (https://github.com/NCAS-CMS/cfdm/issues).